 The AA representative showed me on a nearby screen about four flights.
 The first of these flights on the screen was my original connection originally scheduled for 11:40am but now set to depart at 11:50am, so I asked if I could not board that one.
 I was told that there was not enough time.
-With twenty minutes to spare, I took it that, based on the AA representatives rejection, that the 11:50 flight must be in a far-off terminal and gate.
+With twenty minutes to spare, I took it that, based on the AA representative's rejection that the 11:50 flight must be in a far-off terminal and gate.
 The remaining handful of flights presented to me did not appear to arrive in an earlier time in Istanbul.

 There on the screen adjacent to the main terminal security point, I was to discover that the 11:50am departing flight, i.e. my original connection and the one which I had been told I did not have enough time to board, was not only still boarding but that it had been back at the tiny satellite terminal (circular and only 14 gates, grouped in pairs of two) and just by the gate where I had landed!

 Disturbed by having been directed physically away from a connection which I could have easily made, I went back to the satellite terminal to speak with a supervisor.
-[Side Note: There was not any valid reason for my being directed to the main terminal, because even my seven hour later connection was in the very same satellite terminal.]
+[Side Note: There was not any valid reason for my being directed to the main terminal, because even my seven hour later connection was in the very same satellite terminal].

 So I patiently moved over to this new gate and attempted a couple of times to discreetly get his attention, wherein he avoided even eye contact with me, let alone giving some indication that he understood that I was still waiting for him.
 Finally, as this second flight was nearly fully boarded, and the AA supervisor was again holding non-business conversation with others and still completely ignoring my presence, I spoke up and explained that I was still waiting for him.
 The supervisor then said that he would be with me in a few minutes and I continued to wait.

-flight which departed to Istanbul had been delayed to 11:50am.
+When the AA supervisor finally came over to me, all he attempted to do from beginning to end is to attempt to justify that the original AA representative's actions.
+The lies and misrepresentations which came from the AA supervisor are summarized as follows: Falsehood #1, that the AA representative had not known that the flight which departed to Istanbul had been delayed to 11:50am.
 While he may have not know at the time he rebooked me to the seven hour later flight, he certainly knew when the two of us were looking at the same screen at 11:30am.

-Falsehood #2, that there were only the handful of trip routing from Rome to Istanbul.
+Falsehood #2, that there were only the handfuls of trip routing from Rome to Istanbul.
 Rome and Istanbul are major international airports, only two hours flight apart, and each with flights departing and arriving every few minutes.
 There were far more options to be routed to Istanbul (or Ankara which I had given as a possible option) than the handful which I was shown.

 The fact is that I was on the plane naturally when the pilot, before take-off, informed the passengers that there was a delay due to two mechanical difficulties - one that his windshield wiper had to be repaired.
 Further, the pilot had informed us that at least an equal amount of time, if not more, would be due to the paperwork.
 Thus the original flight delay which was the first factor in my missing the connection in Rome was due, not to some unavoidable act of God, but rather due to American Airlines.